Untangling dust emission and cosmic infrared background anisotropies with the scattering transform statistics: Comparison of the component-separated data results

-Figure \ref{fig:app-result-wph-ps} shows the power spectra of $\ts$ and \NHI data for the same region.
-We apply $1\degree$ cut around the bright infrared point source to avoid any bias in the computation of the dust angular power spectrum.
-We fit the dust spectrum with the power-law model within the same multipole range as in Sect.\ \ref{sec:planck-data}.
-The straight lines in Fig.\ \ref{fig:app-result-wph-ps} show the best-fit power-law models for the auto-power spectrum of $\ts$, cross-power spectrum of $\ts$ with \HI map, and auto-power spectrum of the \HI map.
-The best-fit exponents are $\alpha_{\ts} = -2.52 \pm 0.11$, $\alpha_{\times}=-2.93 \pm 0.16$ and $\alpha_{\HI}=-2.84 \pm 0.12$, respectively.
+Figure \ref{fig:app-result-wph-ps} shows the power spectra of $\ts$ and the \NHI data for the same region.
+We fitted the dust spectrum with the power-law model within the same multipole range as in Sect.\ \ref{sec:planck-data}.
+The straight lines in Fig.\ \ref{fig:app-result-wph-ps} show the best-fit power-law models for the auto-power spectrum of $\ts$, cross-power spectrum of $\ts$ with \NHI map, and auto-power spectrum of the \NHI map.
+The best-fit exponents are $\alpha_{\ts} = -2.51 \pm 0.10$, $\alpha_{\times}=-2.92 \pm 0.15$ and $\alpha_{\HI}=-2.84 \pm 0.12$, respectively.
 In this case, the difference in the slopes of $\ts$ and \NHI spectra, $\Delta \alpha = \alpha_{\ts} - \alpha_{\HI} \approx 0.3$.
-We infer that $\Delta \alpha \ne 0$ could be due to dust emission associated with \NHII.
+We inferred that $\Delta \alpha \ne 0$ could be due to dust emission associated with $\molH$.